Professor Guy Harpaz

-Oron Shagrir is a professor of philosophy at the Hebrew University of Jerusalem, in addition to serving as the university’s Vice President for International Affairs and the Provost of the Rothberg International School.
+Guy Harpaz is a professor of Law and International Relations at the Hebrew University of Jerusalem, in addition to serving as the University’s Vice President for International Affairs and the Provost of the Rothberg International School.
+He also holds the position of Chairperson of Reut ve-Reut, a charitable trust assisting the blind.

 Hebrew University Quick Facts